Admission to MOT Program for UF Pre-OT Health Science Students

 - Baccalaureate degree from the UF Health Science program and successful completion of all Pre-OT track courses.

-- A minimum combined score of 1000 on the GRE (verbal and math) is highly recommended.
-For applicants submitting scores from the new version of the GRE, minimum scores of 141 (math) and 150 (verbal) are recommended with a minimum combined score of 300.
+- A minimum combined score of 300 on the GRE (verbal and math) is highly recommended.
+Minimum scores of 152 (math) and 151 (verbal) are recommended with a minimum combined score of 300.

 - Minimum cumulative GPA of 3.0 (based on a 4.0 scale) for upper division (junior and senior level) undergraduate college coursework.